 In 1947 the breed was already created and its genotype and phenotype were stabilized.
 The same year the breed standard was presented at Hunter’s Club in the City of Buenos Aires.

 In 1964, the Dogo Argentino was recognized by the Cinologic Federation of Argentina and the Argentina Rural Society.
 The Dogo Argentino Club of America (DACA) was formed in 1985 and is the first parent club organized for the Dogo in the United States.
 The American Kennel Club (AKC) admitted the Dogo Argentino into its Foundation Stock Service in 1996.
 The United Kennel Club (UKC) recognized the Dogo Argentino in 2001, as a member of its Guardian Dog Group.

-Today, the Dogo Argentino is still used for hunting and holding large game.
+Today, the Dogo Argentino is still used for hunting and holding the large game.
 It hunts boar in the former Yugoslavia and moose in Canada.
-It is used for tracking and search and rescue.
+It is used for tracking and searches and rescue.